 In 2012, Sight For All upgraded the paediatric ophthalmology unit at the Vietnam National Institute of Ophthalmology in Hanoi, Vietnam and trained three Vietnamese ophthalmologists (one from the centre of the country).

-Following Vietnam, Sight For All's paediatric ophthalmology team have trained Drs Kheng and Solephy from the Khmer Soviet Friendship Hospital in Phnom Penh, Cambodia and are currently training Dr Phayvanh from the National Ophthalmology Centre in Lao.
+Following Vietnam, Sight For All's paediatric ophthalmology team have trained Drs Kheng and Solephy from the Khmer Soviet Friendship Hospital in Phnom Penh, Cambodia and have trained Dr Phayvanh from the National Ophthalmology Centre in Lao.
 Sight For All has also provided equipment to enable to establishment of the paediatric eye units in these two countries.

-Dr Phayvanh from Lao, Dr Kheng from Cambodia and A/Prof Aung from Myanmar will all be spending time in Australia in late 2016/early 2017 to undertake additional training.
+Dr Phayvanh from Lao, Dr Kheng from Cambodia and A/Prof Aung from Myanmar all spent time in Australia during late 2016 and 2017 to undertake additional training.

 Subscribe to our newsletter to keep up to date with our latest news, events and achievements.